Stagesearly-stage

 Also known as Early Stage Venture, Early-Stage VC, Early Stage Capital

-Early-stage is the umbrella term for venture financings from pre-seed through Series A (or sometimes Series B), where the primary risk is product-market fit rather than scale.
-PitchBook and NVCA track early-stage as Series A and B separately from pre-seed/seed, while Cambridge Associates groups all rounds under Series C as early-stage for fund-level benchmarking.
+Early-stage is the umbrella term for venture financings from pre-seed through Series A (and sometimes Series B), where the primary risk is product-market fit rather than scale.
+Conventions differ: industry data providers segment seed and early-stage VC as distinct buckets, while fund-benchmarking conventions often group all rounds before late-stage growth into a single early-stage category.

 In depth

 Early-stage is a fund category, not a round label.
 It defines a strategy: invest before product-market fit is fully proven, accept high mortality, and rely on a small number of breakout positions to produce returns.
 The rounds that fall inside the category vary by data provider, but pre-seed, seed, and Series A always count.
-Series B sits on the boundary; most US firms exclude it from early-stage and put it in growth.
+Series B sits on the boundary; many firms exclude it from early-stage and place it in growth.

 The economics follow a power law.
-Cambridge Associates and Pitchbook return data both show that about 65-70% of early-stage investments return less than invested capital.
-Around 20-25% return 1-3x.
-The top 5-10% produce 10x or higher, and that thin slice generates most of the fund's TVPI.
-An early-stage fund without a 50x or 100x outcome rarely makes top-quartile.
+Long-run studies of early-stage portfolios consistently show that a majority of investments return less than invested capital, a band of positions returns 1-3x, and a small minority returns 10x or higher.
+That thin slice generates most of the fund's TVPI.
+An early-stage fund without at least one outsized outcome rarely makes top-quartile.

 Why it matters